SkillsUnion/tamkeen-cloud/4-intro-cloud-and-aws/5-aws-create-initial-administrative-user.md

 At this point, the user does not yet have access to the management account.
 Administrative access will be set up by creating a permission set and assigning the user to it.

-## Step 3: Create an Administrative Permission Set
+## 3: Create an Administrative Permission Set

 Permission sets in IAM Identity Center define the level of access users and groups have to an AWS account.
 Follow these steps to create a permission set with administrative permissions: